-We introduced goats on the farm, specifically the South African Boer Goat and the Scottish Cashmere Goat breeds, for fibre production and their environmental benefits to our soils and nature.
+Back in 2016, we introduced goats on the farm, specifically the South African Boer Goat and the Scottish Cashmere Goat breeds, for fibre production and their environmental benefits to our soils and nature.
 Goats have a low carbon footprint, produce the most luxurious Cashmere fibre and help to increase biodiversity.
 Selecting the best genetics and providing our goats with the highest welfare and best environment ensures quality end-products.
+We manage our herd regeneratively to improve the health of our soils, goats and our environment.
+Our pasture-fed goats are managed under SRUC Premium Sheep and Goat Health Scheme, running a closed herd in 2016.
 Our focus is to continue to produce Scottish Cashmere of the highest provenance for our customers, and further promote the ethical production of this sustainable fibre.